-Organic sales per sales day is defined as GAAP "Net sales of the Distribution segment", less sales derived from acquisitions completed during the preceding twelve months, divided by the number of sales days in a given period.
-Sales days are the number of business days that the Distribution segment's branch locations were open for business and exclude weekends and holidays.
-Management believes sales per sales day provides an important perspective on how net sales may be impacted by the number of days the segment is open for business.
-Management uses organic sales per sales day as a measurement to compare periods in which the numbers of sales days differ.
+Organic sales per sales day is defined as GAAP "Net sales of the Distribution segment," less sales derived from acquisitions completed during the preceding twelve months, divided by the number of sales days in a given period.
+Sales days ("Sales Days") are the days that the Distribution segment's branch locations were open for business and exclude weekends and holidays.
+Management believes Organic Sales per Sales Day provides an important perspective on how net sales may be impacted by the number of days the segment is open for business and provides a basis for comparing periods in which the number of sales days differs.